Generalized Fourier coefficients of multiplicative functions: Introduction

 \addtocontents{toc}{\SkipTocEntry} If the statement of a result contains Vinogradov or $O$-notation in the assumptions, then the implied constants in the conclusion may depend on all implied constants from the assumptions.

-\begin{ack} I would like to thank Hedi Daboussi, R\'egis de la Bret\`eche, Nikos Frantzikinakis, Andrew Granville, Ben Green, Dimitris Koukoulopoulos and Terry Tao for very helpful discussions and Nikos Frantzikinakis for valuable comments on a previous version of this paper. \end{ack}
+\begin{ack} I would like to thank Hedi Daboussi, R\'egis de la Bret\`eche, Nikos Frantzikinakis, Andrew Granville, Ben Green, Adam Harper, Dimitris Koukoulopoulos and Terence Tao for very helpful discussions and Nikos Frantzikinakis for valuable comments on a previous version of this paper.
+I am very grateful to the anonymous referee for extremely helpful and detailed comments, which led in particular to the development of Section \ref{s:examples}. \end{ack}